Korea Telecom deploys Altibase for its vehicle sensor data transmission service. Altibase was chosen over other open source databases.

 - KT considered two options for its databases.
 One was Altibase, and the other was open source databases.

-Altibase‘s in-memory feature was adopted in 2013.
+KT has adopted Altibase for its in-memory features since 2013.
 The open source databases were once considered because of no upfront fee for license, but dropped out during benchmark testing because of their poor performance and concerns for support.
+KT uses a few other open source databases, but their adoption is only for non-mission-critical applications.

 - KT is now able to provide its transportation clients with top-of-the-line service.
 KT’s clients are able to better utilize data collected from sensors so that they could enhance their businesses and improve their profitability.